 Grants and Funding

-AAUW Cap Grant
+AAUW Community Action Grant

-AAUW UCF’s YWLP was awarded a Campus Action Grant from the American Association of University Women for our girl-led anti-bullying and harassment campaign “Leading Out Loud.”
+UCF’s YWLP was awarded a Campus Action Grant from the American Association of University Women for our girl-led anti-bullying and harassment campaign “Leading Out Loud.”
 The girl-led school campaigns reached 1,000 students in three Central Florida middle schools.
 The YWLP Little Sisters also hosted their own ant-bullying and harassment workshop for several 5th grade leadership teams from across Seminole County.
 The campaign also included interviews with girls and their parents/guardians on their views and experiences with bullying and harassment at school.

 The research from the project resulted in a UCF undergraduate researchers presenting at the National Conference for College Women Student Leaders.

 In Spring 2011 Caroline McFadden and faculty mentor Meredith Tweed were awarded a SMART grant for McFadden’s project “Invisible Ink: Whiteness, Young Women Leaders, and Bridging Difference to Build Community.”
 The project included content analysis of YWLP participant artifacts and lesson planning on racial identity to study how girls perceive and experience privilege in their lives and in the lives of others in their communities.

 You can read more about the project in the CFF article “SMART Grant team studies race, privilege” Page A4.

 In the fall of 2014, Meredith Tweed (WST) and Dr. Amanda Anthony (Sociology) were awarded a Competitive Research Incentive Seed Funding grant for their project titled “Understanding how cultural gender beliefs affect young women’s core leadership identity development.”
 Their research project, a partnership between the Women’s Studies Program’s Young Women Leaders Program and Seminole County Public Schools, will run through the 2015 school year.